learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 ::: {.hintbox}
 **Excuse me!**
 If the user gives us some input here that `read` can't read (like `"haha"`), our program will crash with an ugly error message.
-If you don't want your program to crash on erronous input, use `reads`{.label .function}, which returns an empty list when it fails to read a string.
+If you don't want your program to crash on erroneous input, use `reads`{.label .function}, which returns an empty list when it fails to read a string.
 When it succeeds, it returns a singleton list with a tuple that has our desired value as one component and a string with what it didn't consume as the other.
 :::